Blendify/blender-manual/trunk/blender_docs/manual/addons/materials/material_utils.rst

 Select By Material (magnifying glass icon)
    In Edit or Object Mode you can select based on material.
-   Faces with chosen material will become selected. all objects with a chosen material will be selected in Object Mode.
+   Faces with chosen material will become selected.
+   All objects with a chosen material will be selected in Object Mode.

 Copy Material to Selected (ID icon)
    Copy the material from the active object to selected objects.